 1649 First Church

 First Presbyterian Church traces its origins to this early, lay-led Puritan worship.
 In 1648, Puritans bought several thousand acres of land from Montauk Indians and founded East Hampton on the eastern end of Long Island; there they quickly established a lay church.
 In 1648 the first settlers of East Hampton worshiped in"Thomas Baker's ordinary" or tavern.
 By 1651, the town council assigned a minister, Thomas James, and paid him a salary of 44 pounds and “one horse.”
 A meeting house, a rude log chapel, was built house in what is now the "South End Burying" ground.
+Twenty-two years later in 1673 the church was enlarged.
+It was enlarged again in 1696/1698.
+By 1717, it became apparent that a completely new church was needed.

 In 1717 a large and elegant building was constructed about where Guild Hall now stands.
 The building served the community for almost 150 years.
 In 1747, this "olde Town Church" became Presbyterian.